onierstrasz/FAQ/camtasiaFAQ.md

 ## Q What is the right size for a screen recording?

 You have to both set the *canvas size* for the project as well as the scale for the recording.
 Change this in the *Project settings*.
-To get hi res recording, the canvas dimensions should be 1920x1080, or possibly 1920x1040 after cropping of the Mac toolbar and the GT toolbar.
+To get hi res recording, the canvas dimensions should be 1920x1080, if you record in full screen mode.
+Scale the video to fit the project.

+Or possibly 1920x1040 after cropping of the Mac toolbar and the GT toolbar.
 The scale of the screen recording should then be 75%.

 ## Q How to rotate a video 90°?